proper-testing/proper-testing.github.io/pages_src/Tutorials/2#PropEr_testing_of_process_interaction.md

     Res: {postcondition,false}
     false

-...the property fails, along with error reports on the server crashing!
+Of course the property still fails and new error reports are produced.
 This happens because the asynchronous `play_ping_pong/1` operation introduces non-determinism in the order in which messages are received by the server.
 Here we can see yet another benefit of property based testing: it helps to increase